Frequently Asked Questions

 - Doctored Locks

-Q: Will you make a costume for me?
+Q: Will you make a costume or wig for me?

 Q: Will you tell me how you made *insert character*'s costume?